jbranso/.emacs.d/README.md

 ## Requirements

 * A crap ton of patience and debugging.
-You cannot currently clone my config.
-It's very specific for my needs.
+You cannot currently use my config as your default .emacs.d.
+This .emacs.d is very specific for my needs.
 If you want to try to clone it, you'll have to wade your way through all of the issues that pop up.
-My config assumes a lot of specific files are in certain places.
-When you clone it, and run Emacs, Emacs will freak out.
+My config assumes a lot of specific files are in certain places, when emacs can't find those files, Emacs will freak out.
 So only a seasoned Emacs lisp programmer can probably use my config.
 * I use the latest stable version of Emacs, and you should too.
-I've removed any of Purcell's hacks to support older versions of emacs.
+I've removed most of Purcell's hacks to support older versions of emacs.
 * To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to provide on-the-fly syntax checking.
-I also use yuicompressor and a google specific javascript minimizer.
+I also use
+[yuicompressor](https://yui.github.io/yuicompressor/) and a google specific javascript minimizer.
 * To use the silver searcher, one will have to install the silver searcher, aka ag.
-(I've also heard good things about ripgrep).
 * To use many of the packages that I use, will require manual configuration.
 For example to stream music, you will have to edit provide your own configuration.
-To use gnus, you'll have to edit the config file.
+To use gnus, you'll have to create the init-gnus-secret.org config file.
 This is the case for a few other packages.

 ## Installation